What are the benefits of the Galileo Learning Community?

 The Galileo Learning Community is geared towards students with interests in the health sciences or careers in the medical sciences.
 The most common reason why students are not placed in the Galileo Learning Community is that their interests don’t mesh with the community’s focus on the health/medical sciences.
 Separately, there are only 100 (75 residents, 25 commuters) spaces for the Galileo Learning Community.
 If you expressed interest in the learning community after those spaces were filled we will put you on a waiting list and keep in contact with you should a space open up.

-Students are given priority for placement in the Galileo Learning Community based on the date their request for joining the program is received by the Coordinator of the LC (Andrew Schroeder, firstname.lastname@example.org), Admissions, and/or Residence Life Office.
+Students are given priority for placement in the Galileo Learning Community based on the date their request for joining the program is received by the Coordinator of the LC and/or Residence Life Office.
 It's important to apply for this program as early as possible.
+The priority deadline for applying is April 1.
+The application will close on August 1.

 How will I know if I was accepted into the Galileo Learning Community?

-Students will receive confirmation by mail from the Galileo Learning Community Coordinator within two weeks after their requests have been received.
+Students will receive confirmation by mail from the Galileo Learning Community Coordinator beginning mid- April.
+Acceptance letters will continue through the spring & summer depending on the date applied.
 This confirmation will provide information indicating if the student has been officially accepted into the program or if they will be placed on the waiting list contingent on a space becoming available.